-SUMMARY: If you beam water and pyrimidines at low temperature and pressure in a sealed chamber, you’ll get cool pyrimidine-based things like uracil, cytosine, isomers of uracil and cytosine.
+SUMMARY: If you beam water and pyrimidines at low temperature and pressure in a sealed chamber, you’ll produce pyrimidine-based molecules such as uracil, cytosine, isomers of uracil and cytosine.
 You’ll also get urea and glycine.
 As samples warm up, the amount of products change as they react with each other.
-Tables and figures in this article talk about the various types of pyrimidine-based products and the Conclusion talks about the significance of these products.
+Tables and figures in this article talk about the various types of pyrimidine-based products and the conclusion talks about the significance of these products.
 Water’s role was very important.
-It’s important to note that at the low temperatures (15-40K), all the molecules are basically solids (hence the ice references).
+It’s important to note that at low temperatures (15-40K), all the molecules are basically solids (hence the ice references).

 LESSON COMMENTS: In biology, the only pyrimidines students know of are the ones found in DNA.
 This article shows students all the different types of pyrimidine-based molecules that are out there and their significance.